PRINTINGPAPER AND PRINT PROVIDE MULTI-SENSORY COMMUNICATION EXPERIENCES

 “The Printing Press is the greatest weapon in the Armoury of the Modern Commander.”– T.E Lawrence, Military Leader

-So was the printing press and mass communication a few hundred years back and because it works so well, it is still with us today.
+Just as digital communication is a new technology, So was the printing press and mass communication a few hundred years back and because it works so well, it is still with us today.

 Paper and print are tactile mediums which allow a multitude of options for designers to create beautiful, eye catching pieces of work that will attract your audience and customers in a way that is simply not possible with digital media alone.

 By incorporating printed media into a campaign mix you can maximise impact, reaching more people and cutting through clutter in a world where ‘information overload’ is all too familiar.
 It also provides a ‘real world’ point of context for many campaigns that only exist online holding an important place in communications.